7 minute read

 Now, seriously.
-So far I have run into way too many people who claim that the most important path towards happiness and fulfillment is chasing away all the negative thoughts, as if they were crows in your garden.
+So far I have run into way too many people who claim that the most important path toward happiness and fulfillment is casting out negative thoughts as if they were a flock of crows in your garden.

-Thinking only about negative events is not favorable for you.
-You become biased to notice only the horrible parts of the universe, obviously it is not healthy.
+Thinking incessantly about negative events (aka rumination) is not favorable for you.
+You become biased to notice only the horrible parts of life, obviously, this is not healthy.
 Nevertheless, it is evolutionary sound and realistic to be more concerned with the possible harm that your actions could bring you.
 This is why it is not surprising that in a complex world full of choices where anything is possible… well… anything could possibly fail.

-What positive thinkers fail to understand is that trying to maniacally ignore all negative thoughts is just as unproductive as getting overwhelmed with negative thoughts only.
-The universe is enormous, you are an insignificant part of it and most people are likely to ignore you or cause you at least a little pain most probably unwillingly, sadly, sometimes intentionally as well.
+What toxic positivity fails to understand is that trying to maniacally ignore all negative thoughts is just as unproductive as getting overwhelmed with negative thoughts only.
+The universe is enormous, you are an insignificant part of it and most people are likely to ignore you or cause you at least a little pain most probably unwillingly, sadly, and sometimes intentionally as well.

 Usually, balance is the clue, and as soon as you realize it will be so much easier to go on with your life.
-And please don’t believe that someone has figured it all out, whoever claims to have perfect balance, he is selling you something.
-You will never achieve the perfect job, nor the perfect family.
+And please don’t believe that someone has figured it all out, whoever claims to have perfect balance, is selling you something.
+You will never achieve the perfect job or the perfect family.
 What is perfect life anyway?
-All you can do is to push yourself to do your best and obtain optimal results, and if you can’t, you can try to change something.
+All you can do is push yourself to do your best and obtain optimal results, and if you can’t, you can try to change something.